ElijahIG/marketing-agency/README.md

 Added a more descriptive title

-Added header, footer, main, and article tags
+Added header, nav, footer, main, and article tags

 Added id for link to "search engine optimization"